-South Bend, Indiana Flood Zones
+South Bend, IN Flood Zone Lookup

 South Bend faces flooding from the St. Joseph River and its tributaries.
 The city's location in northern Indiana makes it vulnerable to spring snowmelt flooding and heavy rainfall events.